Yogeshpvt/Mapping-your-workouts/README.md

 # Mapty

-A Geo location website used to bookmark live workout modes in your location
+A Geo locator website used to bookmark live workout modes in your location

 https://mapty-yogesh.netlify.app